AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate HTTPS traffic destined for an HTTP website.md

         |Basic bandwidth|Applications that are deployed on Alibaba Cloud|        -   Elastic Compute Service \(ECS\)
         -   Server Load Balancer \(SLB\)
         -   Alibaba Cloud public IP address

+**Note:** If ECS instances and SLB instances run in classic networks, both types of instances are not supported.

 |By default, networking within mainland China is accelerated.You can also purchase a cross-border bandwidth plan.
 This allows you to optimize the acceleration of networking between mainland China and other areas.|
         |Enhanced bandwidth|        -   Applications that are deployed on Alibaba Cloud
         -   Applications that are not deployed on Alibaba Cloud